ceph/ceph/doc/cephadm/operations.rst

 .. danger:: THIS OPERATION WILL DESTROY ALL DATA STORED IN THIS CLUSTER

-In order to destory a cluster and delete all data stored in this cluster, pause cephadm to avoid deploying new daemons.
+In order to destroy a cluster and delete all data stored in this cluster, pause cephadm to avoid deploying new daemons.

 .. prompt:: bash #